zkxl/zkxl.github.io/_posts/2017-01-10-stable-marriage.md

 #### Claims:

----

 1. The sequence of partners to whom a man proposes gets worse; the sequence of partners to whom a woman is engaged gets better.

 2. The algorithm terminates after at most n^2 proposals.

 3. If a man m is free, there is some woman to whom he has not yet proposed.
-_proof by contradiction:
+_prove by contradiction:
 - suppose that m is free and he has proposed to all women.
 - then all women are engaged to some men.
 - since |M| == |W|, these means all men are engaged._

 4. They matching computed by the G-S algorithm is a perfect matching.
-_proof by contradiction:
+_prove by contradiction:
 - suppose that the algorithm terminates without a perfect matching, meaning there is a free man m.
 - according to the code, m must have proposed to every woman.
 - according to the claim 3, it is impossible._

 5. The matching computed by the G-S algorithm is a stable matching.
-_proof by contradiction:
+_prove by contradiction:
 - suppose that there is an instability, meaning that the matching contains two pairs (m, w) and (m', w') such that m prefers w' to w and w' prefers m to m'.
 - the last time m proposed, it was to w.
 - if m proposed to w' some earlier time, w' rejected m and she prefers m' to m, contradiction.